Valer100/winaccent/docs/getting-started/example-usage.md

 ## Using winaccent in cross-platform applications
 Unfortunately, winaccent is a Windows-only module, meaning that it won't work on other platforms like Linux or MacOS.
-Trying to import winaccent on a platform other than Windows or a Windows version older than 8.0 will raise an `ImportError` exception.
+Trying to import winaccent on a platform other than Windows or a Windows version older than Windows Vista will raise an `ImportError` exception.
 When using this module in cross-platform applications, make sure you only import and use winaccent on Windows systems to avoid errors.
 For other operating systems, you will need to find other ways to get the system's accent color or hardcode it to a different color.
 Here's an example:

 ```python
 import sys